jk1z/gitlab-release-note-generator/README.md

    *(Note. if an issue or merge request that has 2 or more labels, that issue or merge request will be displayed again under the corresponding title)*

+-  Ability to send the generated release notes to Slack
 -  Can be integrated as a CD service.
 Tutorial below

 ## How it works
 1. Find the latest tag